wardle/hermes/README.md

 e.g. does this patient have a type of 'x' such as motor neurone disease - as well as analytics.
 A large number of my academic publications are as a result of using SNOMED in analytics.

+### What is this graph stuff you're doing?

+I think health and care data are and always will be heterogenous, incomplete and difficult to process.
+I do not think trying to build entities or classes representing our domain works at scale; it is fine for toy applications and trivial data modelling such as e-observations, but classes and object-orientation cannot scale across such a complete and disparate environment.
+Instead, I find it much easier to think about first-class properties - entity - attribute - value - and use such triples as a way of building and navigating a complex, hierarchical graph.

+I am using a graph API in order to decouple subsystems and can now navigate from clinical data into different types of reference data seamlessly.
+For example, with the same backend data, I can view an x.500 representation of a practitioner, or a FHIR R4 Practitioner resource model.
+The key is to recognise that identifier resolution and mapping are first class problems within the health and care domain.
+Similarly, I think the semantics of reading data are very different to one of writing data.
+I cannot shoehorn health and care data into a REST model in which we read and write to resources representing the type.
+Instead, just as in real-life, we record event data which can effect change.
+In the end, it is all data.

 # Documentation